charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

 ## Postconditions

-The most important thing here is to recognize that the audience (aud) that this token is issued for is the Graph API and the scope (scp) this access token have is "User.Read".
+The most important thing here is to recognize that the audience (`aud`) that this token is issued for is the Graph API and the scope (`scp`) this access token have is "User.Read".
 This means we can then use this token to get the profile information of the user.
 Let’s do that.

-Have in mind we are using the new Graph API (graph.microsoft.com) that join much more resources that the previous Azure AD Graph API (https://graph.windows.net).
-Also Azure AD Graph API is becoming deprecated.
+Have in mind we are using the new Graph API (graph.microsoft.com) that covers more than the previous Azure AD Graph API (https://graph.windows.net).
+Also, Azure AD Graph API is becoming deprecated.

 ```
 GET /v1.0/me HTTP/1.1